vuongducphuong/documentation/content/applications/inventory_and_mrp/manufacturing/management/subcontracting.rst

 .. note::
       The *PO* is optional.
-If you create a receipt manually, with the right subcontractor, Odoo still performs all the moves.
+If you create a receipt manually, with the right subcontractor, Leansoft still performs all the moves.
 This can be useful if the subcontractor does not bill a fixed price per item, but rather the time and materials used.